ped-Yc/dg.pedyc/content/Follow/Meet Angular v19.md

 When your app loads, Angular will not download and hydrate the shopping-cart component until it enters the viewport.
 You can read more about incremental hydration in the [documentation](https://angular.dev/guide/incremental-hydration).

-We’re grateful to everyone who shared their thoughts in the [incremental hydration RFC](https://github.com/angular/angular/discussions/57664) and to our beta testers.
+We're grateful to everyone who shared their thoughts in the [incremental hydration RFC](https://github.com/angular/angular/discussions/57664) and to our beta testers.
 Thank you for helping us improve Angular!

 #### Event replay is enabled by default